jastro-dev/operational-efficiency-and-predictive-analytics-candy-distribution/README.md

-# Operational Efficiency Benchmarking for Candy Distribution (Work in Progress)
+# Operational Efficiency Benchmarking for Candy Distribution

-This project aims to benchmark and improve the operational efficiency of a candy manufacturing and distribution business.
-This repository is a work in progress.
+This project benchmarks and improves the operational efficiency of a candy manufacturing and distribution business.
 It integrates diverse data sources, performs detailed analyses, and builds predictive and interactive tools to provide actionable insights and continuous monitoring for data-driven decision-making.
-Currently, a data pipeline is being built, exploratory data analysis has been performed, and the data has been prepped for predictive modeling and interactive dashboards.
+The project includes a complete data pipeline, exploratory data analysis, predictive modeling, and interactive dashboards.

 ---